Discrimination and harassment

 Bruce felt this to be unfair and he spoke to the Unit Chair.
 The Unit Chair discussed his case with the tutor who agreed to consider some alternative options so that Bruce could complete the unit.

-Sexual harassment is defined as:
+Sexual harm is defined as:

 - an unwelcome sexual advance